mohdjuwaiser/bwallet-faq/threats.rst

 Reflashing the BWallet with evil firmware
 ----------------------------------------

-Official BWallet firmware is signed by the SatoshiLabs master key.
+Official BWallet firmware is signed by the Bidixing master key.
 Installing unofficial firmware on the BWallet is possible, but doing so will wipe the device storage and BWallet will show a warning every time it starts.
 Reprogramming the bootloader is impossible, because all BWallets ship with their secure programming fuse blown.

 Inspect the BWallets memory with an electron microscope
 ------------------------------------------------------